saattrupdan/saattrupdan.com/src/posts/2019-03-31-core-model-induction-the-pointclass-perspective.md

    Theory I</router-link>
 4. <router-link to="2018-11-13-applied-core-model-theory-ii">Applied Core Model
    Theory II</router-link>
+5. <router-link to="2018-11-26-applied-core-model-theory-iii">Applied Core Model
+   Theory III</router-link>
-5. Core Model Induction: The Pointclass Perspective
+6. Core Model Induction: The Pointclass Perspective

 But before we go beyond $L(\mathbb R)$ let's start all the way from the beginning again, with a different viewpoint.
 That is, instead of focusing on the inner model